Al Borges: California and Indiana

 In January 2001, Borges left UCLA for a $50,000 raise and two-year contract for the same position at California.
 After a losing season in which the entire California staff was replaced, Borges accepted the offensive coordinator position at Indiana where he coached for two seasons until Auburn head coach Tommy Tuberville called in early 2004.

 Auburn

 Borges joined the Auburn staff in 2004.
 Auburn went 41-9 in the four seasons Borges was the offensive coordinator.
 Auburn was the only Southeastern Conference (SEC) team to finish ranked in the top 15 each of those seasons.
-Borges is credited with much of the success of the 2004 Auburn Tigers football team which recorded a perfect 13-0 season under his "Gulf Coast Offense" scheme.
+Borges is credited with much of the success of the 2004 Auburn Tigers football team which recorded a perfect 13-0 season under his "West Coast Offense" scheme.
 Borges resigned from Auburn December 10, 2007, after a steady decline in the team's offensive production, before the team's appearance in the New Year's Eve Chick-fil-A Bowl.